 Public Safety Dispatchers receive a competitive benefit package, including 13 paid holidays per year, 12 paid sick days per year, generous contributions to CalPERS, and access to an employee assistance program.
 Full benefit details can be found below in the Benefits section of this posting.

 To be eligible for placement on a Public Agency Eligible List, an applicant must meet all of the following criteria:

 For more information or to submit a Lateral Transfer/Other Agency List (Public Agency Eligible List – PAEL) application, click the _Employees of Other Public Agencies link on the Job Opportunities page.

-Please contact Lindsay Killian, Administrative Technician, at (530) 886-4678 or firstname.lastname@example.org for questions or assistance regarding the PAEL process.
+Please contact Lindsay Killian, HR Analyst, at (530) 886-4678 or firstname.lastname@example.org for questions or assistance regarding the PAEL process.

 Prior to the date of hire, applicants for this classification must complete and pass a background check (which may include a voice stress analysis and/or a polygraph) and pre-employment psychological and medical examinations, including a drug screening, prior to appointment.
 All applicants must sign a constitutional oath, submit proof of U.S. citizenship or legal right to remain and work in the U.S., and be fingerprinted.
 For some positions, applicants may also be required to submit proof of age or be bonded.